 And I got three red lights.
 That meant I’d failed my first lift because I hadn’t gone deep enough.
 But the hardest part of the day was over.
 I relaxed a little bit.
 I laughed along with everyone else in the room.
 My next squat was good.
 My final deadlift was an amazing PR for me.
 Inmates came up to me and shared their workouts with me.
 When they got called to their cells for a headcount before lunch, we got left alone in the gym and I actually fell asleep on the reverse hyper.
 Then we began the slow process of leaving the prison after it was all over and all the jokes, hey, winner gets to go home today.
 They were funny now,

 I’m Chris Cooper.
 The promise of the digital age was that we could reach more people and capture attention for close to free.
 And for a while we bought into the hype, we bought ads, but then our world became noisier and we found ourselves having to shout even louder or just pay to be heard.
 We learned over time that you can buy ads, attention and awareness, but you can’t buy trust, and trust, not attention, is what makes ideas resonate and matter.
 The path to success is littered with great ideas that failed because they were poorly marketed.
 Too often, our ideas fail because we haven’t told the right story in the right way.
 Your idea, your business deserves better.
 You don’t have to get caught up in the war for attention, but here’s the thing.
 You can’t change minds without winning hearts.
 You can learn to tell better true stories, the kind that change how people feel and in turn what they do.
 In this episode, I’m going to tell you how to tell better stories.
 I have a workbook for you to download here in the show notes and you can follow along there.
-And of course, Two-Brain clients get all of these step by step instructions with templates and even white labeled blog posts to copy and use on the roadmap.
+And of course, Two-Brain clients get all of these step by step instructions with templates and even white labeled blog posts to copy and use on the Growth ToolKit.
 In case you haven’t heard my story, here it is.
 Part one.

 The park bench on which I sat had no shade.
 It was hot outside.
 The grass was kind of burned under my feet and I burned too, but I didn’t care.
 I had reached financial rock bottom.
 We were broke.
 My business couldn’t pay the rent next month.
 My wife had decided not to return to work after her maternity leave.
 We were fighting over the grocery bill.
 Why’d you buy the expensive cheese?
 I’d been leaving the house at 4:00 AM and staying at the gym until after seven or 8:00 PM.
 Every single week day, I was working Saturdays until two or three in the afternoon.
 And then I was coming home to collapse on the couch.
 I was skipping meals.
 I was driving to and from work in this state of deep depression, always in the dark.
 I had just fired my only Sunday staff person.
 So I was going to start filling in that shift too.